 In the May/June 2019 issue of Writer's Digest, you'll find our annual roundup of the 101 Best Websites for Writers!
-This year's collection is supplemented by online addendums, including this set of mobile apps for writers, along with a guide to navigating Reddit's offerings for writers.
+This year's collection is supplemented by online addendums, including this set of mobile apps for writers.

-These mobile apps for writers, compiled by myself and the brilliant Cassie Lipp, represent some of the best tools you can use on your mobile device for productivity, writing inspiration, community and more.
+These mobile apps for writers, compiled by myself and the brilliant Cassandra Lipp, represent some of the best tools you can use on your mobile device for productivity, writing inspiration, community, and more.

 11 Free (or Mostly Free) Mobile Apps for Writers

 Werdsmith is a free mobile app that "turns your iPhone, iPad, and Apple Watch into a portable writing studio, so you can write any time, any place."
 You can categorize ideas and projects, track word counts and writing time, and formulate novels, screenplays, poems, and more.
 Some users have complained of crashing after word counts get into novel-lengths, but the majority of reviews are extremely positive, and the Werdsmith team is good about responding to issues and bugs.

 Agent Obvious gives you access to a searchable database of over 500 tips from literary agent Laurie Abkemeier in your pocket.
 New tips are added each week.
 The app was developed based on Abkemeier’s Twitter feed, “Agent Obvious Tip of the Day.”